apify/apify-docs/content/docs/storage/dataset.md

 await Actor.exit();
 ```

-When using the `getData()` method, you can specify the data you retrieve using the `[fields]` parameter.
+When using the [`getData()`](https://sdk.apify.com/api/apify/class/Dataset#getData) method, you can specify the data you retrieve using the `fields` option.
 It should be an array of field names (strings) that will be included in the results.
-To include all the results, exclude the `[fields]` parameter.
+To include all the results, exclude the `fields` parameter.

 ```js
 import { Actor } from 'apify';